jennijuju/fc-fission-ntwk/README.md

 `make clean fissionnet`

-Follow the normal steps on how to run a node and/or a miner.
+Follow the normal steps on how to run a node and/or a miner in the documentation.

+When initializing the miner use:

+`lotus-miner fetch-params 512MiB`

+`lotus-miner init [.....] --sector-size 512MiB`

 ## Facts about Fission Network